Asymptotics of generalized partial theta functions with a Dirichlet character: Proofs

 as $t\to 0^+.$ Also, we assume that $f(t)$ and all of its derivatives rapidly decay at infinity, i.e., the function $t^Af^{(n)}(t)$ is bounded on $\mathbb R_+$ for any $A\in\mathbb R$ and $n\in \mathbb Z^+$ (see \cite{Mao}).

 For any $a\geq0,$ we consider the summation

 and in the next lemma we prove that its asymptotic behaviour can be simply described in terms of the coefficients of the expansion (\ref{asy-exp}).

 \begin{lemma} Suppose that $f$ has the asymptotic expansions (\ref{asy-exp}) and $f$ together with all of its derivatives are of rapid decay at infinity.
-Then the function $g_{a,\chi}(t)$ defined in (\ref{def-ga}) has the following asymptotic expansions. \begin{enumerate} \item[(i)] Suppose that $\chi$ is a nonprincipal character.
-For any nonnegative integer $N,$ we have as $t\to0^+.$ \item[(ii)] Suppose that $\chi$ is a nonprincipal character.
-When $a>0,$ for any nonnegative integer $N,$ we have as $t\to0^+.$ \end{enumerate} \end{lemma} \begin{proof} Let $\alpha=0$ and $\beta=f_\chi M$ in Theorem \ref{ch-E-M sum}.
+Suppose that $\chi$ is a nonprincipal character.
+If $a\geq 0,$ then for any nonnegative integer $N,$ the function $g_{a,\chi}(t)$ defined in (\ref{def-ga}) has the following asymptotic expansion as $t\to0^+.$ \end{lemma} \begin{proof} Let $\alpha=0$ and $\beta=f_\chi M$ in Theorem \ref{ch-E-M sum}.
 Then

 where we have used $\overline B_{n,\bar\chi}(f_\chi M)=\overline B_{n,\bar\chi}(0)=B_{n,\bar\chi}$ (see (\ref{prop-3}) above).
 From the assumption, the function $f$ and each of its derivatives are of rapid decay at infinity, we have $\int_0^\infty\left|f^{(N)}(x)\right|dx$ converges.
 Since $\overline B_{N,\bar\chi}(x)$ is periodic and hence bounded, letting $M\to\infty$ in (\ref{pf-E-M}), we get